dirigible-io/dirigible-io.github.io/_posts/blogs/2016-11-03-cmis-explorer-at-sap-hana-cloud-platform.md

 3. Click on the **Develop** tile and after that on the **Web IDE**.

-   >**Note**: If this is the first time, you are launching the "Web IDE", cancel the “Get Started Project Wizard”*.
+   >**Note**: If this is the first time, you are launching the "Web IDE", cancel the “Get Started Project Wizard”.

 4. Right-click on the **Project Explorer** and select **Team > Clone**.
 5. Paste the Git URL, that you’ve copied earlier.